clojure-emacs/cider/README.md

 ### Via package.el

-`package.el` is the built-in package manager in Emacs 24+.
-On Emacs 23 you will need to get [package.el](http://bit.ly/pkg-el23) yourself if you wish to use it.
+`package.el` is the built-in package manager in Emacs.

 `CIDER` is available on both major `package.el` community maintained repos -